dieterich-lab/A-comparison-of-metabolic-labeling-and-statistical-methods-to-infer-genome-wide-dynamics-of-RNA/pulseRTc/README.md

 To run the workflow, call the main wrapper `run` with a configuration file.
 See *makefile* for examples.

-Scripts and configuration files are under *run*.
+Scripts and example configuration files are under *run*.
 Intermediate results are under *workflow*.
 The pulseR scripts are under *pulser*, and the final results under *results*.

 The pulseR code and analysis scripts are in R. Minimal requirements are